Pennsylvania No-Fault Car Insurance Requirements and Laws

 What Are the Penalties for Driving Without Insurance In Pennsylvania?

-According to the Pennsylvania DMV, anyone caught driving without required liability insurance could face the following penalties:
+According to the Pennsylvania DMV, anyone caught driving without required liability insurance in the state could face:

 • a minimum $300 fine